 We have entered into a registration rights agreement with DB Holdings and an investor rights agreement with Gulfport.
 Under these agreements, each of DB Holdings and Gulfport has certain demand and "piggyback" registration rights.
-For more information regarding these agreements, see "- Gulfport Transaction and Investor Rights Agreement" and "Shares Eligible for Future Sale - Registration Rights" on pages 76 and 88, respectively, of this prospectus.
+This offering is being made in accordance with those registration rights.
+For more information regarding these agreements, see "-Gulfport Transaction and Investor Rights Agreement" and "Shares Eligible for Future Sale-Registration Rights" on pages 82 and 95, respectively, of this prospectus.

-PRINCIPAL STOCKHOLDERS
+PRINCIPAL AND SELLING STOCKHOLDERS

-The following table sets forth certain information with respect to the beneficial ownership of our common stock as of May 1, 2013 by:
+The following table sets forth certain information with respect to the beneficial ownership of our common stock as of June 1, 2013, and as adjusted to reflect the sale of shares of common stock by the selling stockholders in this offering, by:

-- each stockholder known by us to be the beneficial owner of more than five percent of the outstanding shares of our common stock; - each of our directors; - each of our named executive officers; and - all of our directors and executive officers as a group.
+- · each stockholder known by us to be the beneficial owner of more than five percent of the outstanding shares of our common stock;

+- each of our directors;

+- each of our named executive officers;

+- · all of our directors and executive officers as a group; and

+- each selling stockholder.